dinama/mitosha/README.md

-# mitosha
+Mitosha (Minimalistic Shared Memory Library for C)

-shared memory minimal tool
+A lightweight shared memory framework designed for simplicity in C programming.